epam/UUI/CONTRIBUTING.md

 - Use a clear and descriptive title for the issue to identify the suggestion;
 - Describe the current behavior and explain which behavior you expected to see instead and why.
 At this point you can also tell which alternatives do not work for you;
-- You may want to include screenshots, videos or animated GIFs which help you demonstrate the steps or point out the part to which the suggestion is related to;
+- You may want to include screenshots, videos, or animated GIFs which help you demonstrate the steps or point out the part to which the suggestion is related to;
 - Explain why this improvement would be useful to most UUI users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

+## I Want To Submit Changes

 ### Creating a Pull Request

 > Before you will make your pull request, please first discuss the change you wish to make via bug report, feature request or discussion.

 You can contribute to our codebase via creating Pull Request.
-PRs to our libraries are always welcome and can be a quick way to get your fix or improvement slated for the next release.
+PRs for our libraries are always welcome and can be a quick way to get your fix or improvement <!-- slated--> planned for the next release.

 In general, we follow the ["Fork-and-Pull" Git workflow](https://github.com/susam/gitpr)